maylay/postActiv/README.md

 Credits
 =======

-The following is a list of developers who've contributed to postActiv:
+The following is a list of developers who've contributed to directly postActiv:

 ## Lead Maintainer / Developer